qipanda/Spring19-Research/2015-Chambers.markdown

 # Paper Info
-2015 - Chambers
+2015 - Chambers\
-Identifying Political Sentiment between Nation States with Social Media Accessed as paper referencing 2013 O'Connor
+Identifying Political Sentiment between Nation States with Social Media\
+Accessed as paper referencing 2013 O'Connor

+# Summary
+Used a combination of filters and linguistic features to find mentions of country actors in tweets and performed a neg,neut,pos labelled sentiment analysis on the data.
+Results were decent (60-80% accuracies).

 # Misc. keywords
 - antecedent: preceding in time/logical order